Welcome to today's edition of the Rush 24-7 podcast.

 How are you?

-Remember, uh, folks, as far as the Hawkeye Cockeye uh goes, and if to get even to a certain extent, uh the New Hampshire primary, but particularly Iowa, many of the Democrat presidential candidates believe a December 23rd is the lock in day.
+Remember, folks, as far as the Hawkeye cauckey goes, and even to a certain extent, the New Hampshire primary, but particularly Iowa, many of the Democrat presidential candidates believe that December 23rd is the lock-in day.

-If you if you haven't got your support locked in by then, it's going to be a little late.
+If you haven't got your support locked in by then, it's going to be a little late.

-Uh the holidays, people um, you know, they they abandon normalcy, uh, just like at Thanksgiving.
+The holidays, people, they abandon normalcy, just like at Thanksgiving.

 Families travel all over the place.

-Other people come in and and visit, but it's just not the same.
+Other people come in and visit, but it's just not the same.

-So a lot of candidates think, particularly Obama group, and I'm I'm sure Mrs. Clinton does too, that uh they got to get it locked in by December 23rd.
+So a lot of candidates think, particularly the Obama group, and I'm sure Mrs. Clinton does too, that they got to get it locked in by December 23rd.

-Shore up their support, and and uh whatever the numbers are in December 23rd, they think it's pretty close to what it's gonna end up being.
+And whatever the numbers are on December 23rd, they think, man, it's pretty close to what it's going to end up being.

 Now, what could possibly be behind this?